DesignedSimplicity/MetaGraffiti/README.md

 * Glossography: The writing of glossaries or glosses; The study of ancient words or languages.
 * Diplography: double writing; the writing of something twice or in two forms.
 * Ideography: a branch of lexicography, specifically creating ideographic or conceptual dictionaries.
+* Orography: The study of the physical geography of mountains and mountain ranges.
+* Reprography: The process of reproducing, reprinting, or copying graphic material especially by mechanical, photographic, or electronic means.

 ### Entity Dictionary